Salkantay and Inca Trail 7 days

-Salkantay Trek & Inca Trail.
-Add a special perspective to your mythical adventure and experience hiking the Salkantay trek & Inca Trail, which is a premium 7-day trek to get Machu Picchu, exploring the two best popular treks in Cusco.
+Salkantay Inca Trail 7 days.
+Add a special perspective to your mythical adventure and experience hiking the Salkantay trek plus Inca Trail, which is a premium 7-day trek to get Machu Picchu, exploring the two best popular treks in Cusco.
 Treks, which are blessed with forested natural mountainscapes, ancient incan temples crowning the mountains, and the inca trail where takes a step back in time and mysterious Machu Picchu citadel declared as a new seven world wonders.

 - Trek in a high Andean realm.
 Stay in a mountain 4 season roomy tents (Black Diamond tents).